Datylon

 Andy's bar charts remade with Datylon for Illustrator

-Our additional suggestions:
+Our additional suggestions

 Datylon's first suggestion for presenting a bar chart